abrahamjuliot/privacy-cat/README.md

     - randomization is delayed to a minimum of 1 minute to avoid unusual behavior
     - userAgent randomization is within recent browser version and consistent with the system platform
     - does not inject gibberish strings in API results
-6. **Mew Randomization**: provides up to 8 hour delay in randomization with the option to refresh anytime
+6. **Mew Randomization**: provides up to 8 hour delay in randomization with the option to renew anytime
 7. **Kitten Settings**: interface is kept simple and easy